 The back yard is usually a place for play and relaxation.
 Often, a fence or a tall hedge to create privacy surrounds the back yard.
 A six foot fence provides plenty of privacy for single story houses, but tall shrubs or trees are needed for multi-story houses.
 A few plants can produce as much privacy as a hedge if they are strategically placed in front of the neighbors' windows.
 A completely different approach was used where my neighbors used to live.
 There were no fences so the back yards on the block were connected to create a large play area for the children.

 Back yards are not used much in the winter so they do not have to look good all year.
 Summer blooming deciduous plants are a perfect choice for a back yard.
 Messy fruit trees and vegetable gardens are also better in the back yard.
+Back yards are also great for wildlife areas.

 Side yards are often used for storage and utility areas.
 They also provide access from the front to the back.
 Usually, landscaping should hide them without blocking access.